6 Weed Vape Cartridges That Actually Don’t Suck

 “Testing results are an important way for consumers to confirm that the product is safe and has been tested by a third-party lab,” he says.
 “Additionally, I think customers should be mindful to buy from licensed retailers, selling licensed products that have been tested.
 Don’t just buy what’s on sale that day, or go off of the fanciest packaging or strain name.
 Cannabis is a deep and nuanced experience, you’ll want to take the time to find what you like.”

 He adds that consulting a knowledgeable budtender is important because they can make great recommendations on terpene content and aromas.
-He also says to ask the budenter if there are additives and for testing results — 100% cannabis is always the recommended move for any vape cart.
+He also says to ask the budtender if there are additives and for testing results — 100% cannabis is always the recommended move for any vape cart.

 As for hardware, 510 carts and their batteries (which are long, cylindrical and skinny — the ones that look like pens) are the most popular option.
-PAX Era vapes, which are prized for their discrete look, are also popylar.
+PAX Era vapes, which are prized for their discrete look, are also popular.
 Personally, I also like Dart-X, which also requires specific pods/carts and can be found at pretty much any dispensary.
 It uses medical-grade stainless steel in its core component and can vaporize THC or CBD extract with a 10-20% vapor volume increase.

 With all of that in mind, here are a few brands selling some of the best vapes out there: